techyaura/nse-bhavcopy/README.md

 [![NPM](https://nodei.co/npm/nse-bhavcopy.png??downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/nse-bhavcopy/)

-nse-bhavcopy is a node js module for downloading NSE bhavcopy from NSE server.
+Node-Js module for downloading NSE bhavcopy from NSE server.

 To use, follow the below instructions:

 ```
 const options = {
- type: 'json' // optional. if not specified, zip file will be downloaded valid TYPES: ['json', 'csv', 'zip']
+ type: 'json' // optional. if not specified, zip file will be downloaded.
+Valid TYPES: ['json', 'csv', 'zip']
  dir: "xxxx" // optional. if not specified, files will be downloaded under NSE folder
 };
 const request = new BhavCopy(options);